Get,

 Buttermilk is a good source of calcium.
 100 ml of buttermilk contains around 116 mg of calcium.

 Calcium is essential for a healthy skeletal system.
 It makes our bones and teeth strong.
-Calcium helps to prevent degenerative bone diseases like osteoporosis.
+Calcium helps to prevent degenerative bone diseases like osteoporosis5.

-Calcium is also required for clotting of blood, contraction of muscles and beating of our heart.
+Calcium is also required for clotting of blood, contraction of muscles and beating of the heart.

-The lactic acid in buttermilk normalizes the acidity in the stomach and gives a soothing effect.
+The lactic acid in buttermilk normalises the acidity in the stomach and gives a soothing effect.

 7. May Help to Lower Cholesterol Levels

-Regular consumption of buttermilk effectively reduces blood pressure and thus helps patients with hypertension and heart diseases.
+Regular consumption of buttermilk may help manage blood pressure and thus help patients with hypertension and heart diseases7.
+Potassium in buttermilk may help maintain normal blood pressure levels.

 9. Good for Immunity